nathanjh-28/tries-in-cpp/readme.md

 For writing C++, I learned a lot of interesting techniques, for example using the unordered_map library and iterating through a map.
 Using sets for the first time in C++.
 I continued to polish the basic C++ skills that we acquired in this course while in the process of exploring a data structure.

 ## Stretch Goals or What's Next
-In my proposal I discussed implementing Compression tries or Radix trees if I were to have extra time and considered comparing using them.
-I implemented the properties of the tries in a way that I could transition them in to compression tries if I wanted to.
-In the end, I ran out of time to implement this and left my notes as comments in the code.
-If I were to continue to work on this project that is one place where I would focus my efforts.
-Building up a Trie structure that contains the standard implementation, compressed, and coming up with ways to compare usage.
+At the very end of this project I implemented methods to compress and decompress a trie so that I could compare before and after.
+Since this was done quickly at the end, I would like to spend more time fleshing out the tests for these methods, as well as a more rigorous comparison between the two data structures.

 I feel that I have barely scratched the surface for writing tests.
-Working on this project would involve hunting down edge cases and writing better tests.
+Continued work on this project would involve hunting down edge cases and writing better tests.
 I feel that these tests are good for a first draft but really working on them so that it will handle more edge cases could be a great way to continue to strengthen my test writing skills.

 One thing I keep going back and forth on is whether to add a property to the trie node called parent, that holds a pointer to the parent node.
 I decided for remove to instead use a stack as a vector, and remove the nodes backtracking until we reached a node that is used by another word.
 Another way to do it would be to backtrack using the parent but I felt that using a stack would be more interesting.
-I feel that if I were to implement the compress trie method, I would want to use a parent attribute to easily merge parents and children that only have one key in the their map.
+For updating the keys that point to a compressed node, instead of updating a parent's map, which would be easier if there was a parent pointer on a node, I created a helper function that takes a subtrie and corrects maps where their keys and the node's characters don't match.
+I felt that this was an interesting way to go about doing it.

 I also had some last minute thoughts on visualizing the trie to help show it in the terminal and I considered having a rank as an attribute on the node so that if you are printing the trie, you could insert the node's data in to a 2D vector where each vector is a level in the trie, and would reflect the ranking of the nodes in the trie.
 For example, the nodes that are ranked 2 steps away from the root would be in the 2nd vector of the 2D vectors.

 ## Conclusion
 This has been a great project to research, explore and implement a data structure in C++ as well as practice writing tests and using the cmake makefile.
 I am grateful for this opportunity and look forward to encountering Tries in the real world!